Shadow table: Database management systems

 After 50 days using the shadow table system in the worst-case scenario, there would be one copy of the primary table, assuming every row in the primary table got deleted.

 Interfacing

 Interfacing is the process of using "layers" to simplify the communications between technologies and between people and technologies.
 One example of layered interfacing is the buttons and menus used by home computer operating systems.
 These graphical objects exist as a link to the underlying "buttons" of the operating system.
 The command console is one level below these graphical objects as it gives you an even closer link to the underlying functions of the operating system.

 Shadow tables are often used as layers between the end-user and the database.
-For example, if a user logs into his/her bank account and requests a history of all his/her past transactions, the database usually stores all transactions for all users in one huge table and distinguishes the parties involved in each transaction in one specific column of that table.
+For example, if a user logs into their bank account and requests a history of all their past transactions, the database usually stores all transactions for all users in one huge table and distinguishes the parties involved in each transaction in one specific column of that table.
 At this point the server has two options: